 - 1. With a volumetric pipette, transfer 50 mL of wine into a 250 mL Erlenmeyer flask. - 2.
-Add 12 mL of the sodium hydroxide solution (1 M), with a 25 mL graduated cylinder.
-Cover the flask with Parafilm, swirl the content then let it stand for at least 20 minutes. - 3.
-Add 5 mL of the sulfuric acid solution (2.5 M), and ca 2 mL of starch solution using a graduated disposable plastic pipette. - 4.
-Titrate the content of the Erlenmeyer flask with the iodine solution in the burette, until a dark color appears and persists for at least 15 seconds.
-Record the titration volume V_3 . - 5.
+Add 12 mL of the sodium hydroxide solution (1 M), with a 25 mL graduated measuring cylinder.
+Cover the flask with Parafilm, swirl the contents then let it stand for at least 20 minutes. - 3.
+Add 5 mL of the sulfuric acid solution (2.5 M) with a graduated measuring cylinder, and approx. 2 mL of starch solution with a graduated disposable plastic pipette. - 4.
+Titrate the contents of the Erlenmeyer flask with the iodine solution in the burette, until a dark colour appears and persists for at least 15 seconds.
+Record the titration volume $V_3$ . - 5.
 Repeat the procedure (steps 1-4) as needed.